samuelbalogh/uTIL/README.md

 Open Python script in interactive mode (runs script and stays in the interpreter, preserving namespace)
 `python -i [filename]`

+Use the Python Debugger to interactively debug your code:
+`python -m pdb script.py`

 Create a virtual environment and activate it
 `python -m venv path/to/venv`
 `source path/to/venv/activate`